← Back to Blog

 About the Author

 Jimmy Pang (PT/DPT, AIB-VRC, ITPT, CCRT) is a physical therapist who specializes in treating dizziness, vertigo, and headaches based in San Diego.
-He works both with injured athletes as well as those suffering from more serious vestibular conditions.
+He works with both injured athletes and those suffering from more serious vestibular conditions.